OfekRainish/OfekRainish_notebook/_posts/2024-07-24-cDNA Synthesis Protocol.md

 For both kits, we use 400 ng.

+*This is the stage where we compare the concentrations, so it doesn't matter what concentration we got of the RNA, we will take 400 nanograms.

 To calculate the volume from the RNA extraction, use the formula:

 <p align="center">